Chocobozzz/PeerTube/FAQ.md

 ## Which container formats can I use for the videos I want to upload?

-WEBM, MP4 or OGV videos.
+WEBM, MP4 or OGV videos are supported by default (they are streamable formats), but instance administrators can additionally enable support for MKV, MOV, AVI and FLV formats when transcoding is enabled on their instance.

 ## I want to change my domain name, how can I do that?